Hey--Why Does Your Graph Look Different from Mine???

 A Missed Opportunity

 As a high school science student, I was required to write up labs and this was usually done on some type of handout.
 There was often a question at the end that asked me to think about potential sources of error.
 I would jot down things like “air drag,” “friction,” or (dear God, this is the worst one) “human error” and that was enough to get the points.
-My teachers didn't take time to really read what I'd written, nor did they discuss these potential sources of error and what they implied about the precision or accuracy of our results.
+My teachers didn't take time to really read what I'd written, nor did they discuss these potential sources of error and what their implications might be in relation to the claim I was trying to make.
 My teachers were focused only on whether I understood the relevant scientific model and how it applied to the experimental system and made little effort to encourage us to think deeply about the model's shortcomings.

 Teaching students to evaluate the validity of a physical model within the context of an experiment is a crucial science practice.
 As a prerequisite, this process requires students to understand the relevant model and the experimental system.
 It also requires them to use common sense, evaluate the significance of factors unaccounted for in the model, and to scrutinize their data.